asmigar/deploy_basic_nginx_app_on_aws/README.md

 ansible-playbook playbook.yml
 ```

-Once, this is playbook successfully gets executed.
-One can access the static HTML page on browser.
+Once, this playbook successfully gets executed, access the static HTML page on browser.
 The IP serving the request can be found at the end of ansible-playbook execution logs.

 ## TODO